 “The Industry urges defense authorizers to ensure that any expanded or new authorities for network information, reporting, or access included as part of this or other legislation are narrowly focused on securing government systems and information,” the letter reads.
 “Such authorities should not cover private sector commercial networks that are unrelated to the performance of defense or government contracts, must not harm or unnecessarily impede the global business operations of the wide range of companies that do business with the Department, and should safeguard proprietary information, equipment, and functionality of networks, while addressing liability and just cause concerns.”

-The cybersecurity-related NDAA sections opposed by the industry group would specifically establish programs for defense industrial base cybersecurity threat hunting, sensing, discovery, mitigation and assessment, critical infrastructure cyber incident reporting procedures across all sectors, defense industrial base participation in a cybersecurity threat intelligence sharing, expansion of authority for access and information relating to cyberattacks on operationally critical contractors of the armed forces, and reporting on penetrations of networks of contractors and subcontractors.
+The cybersecurity-related NDAA sections opposed by the industry group would specifically establish programs for defense industrial base threat hunting, sensing, discovery, mitigation and assessment; critical infrastructure cyber incident reporting procedures across all sectors; defense industrial base participation in cybersecurity threat intelligence sharing; expansion of authority for access and information relating to cyberattacks on operationally critical contractors of the armed forces; and reporting on network penetrations of contractors and subcontractors.

 Among other things, the industry groups also oppose provisions requiring disclosure and record keeping on beneficial owners of corporations, the past performance of small business in evaluating joint venture offers from prime contractors, and contracting with persons with willful or repeated violations of the Fair Labor Standards Act of 1938.
 They argue the provisions are either duplicative, too costly, or both.